Kids Corner

 We are really proud of our two young industrious members two completed our first ever KIDS CORNER youth activities.

 "We are so delighted to be able to bring you this children's Christian Youth Education page.
-If you have any suggestions, please let us know External link opens in new tab or windowhere."
+If you have any suggestions, please let us know here."